Otto Dix (band): History

+In 2009, Otto Dix recorded the album Shadow Zone and released the video "Dream of Spring," which was composed by Draw.
 On 20 April 2012, the first single of the band, "Utopia," was released.
 On 7 September 2012, the sixth studio album, Mortem, followed.

 On 11 April 2013, the violinist Peter Voronov left Otto Dix.
-He explained his leave with his desire to focus on other musical projects and stated that in future his "participation will be possible in some concerts and recordings as a sessional musician."
 On 12 November 2013, the video for the song "Anima" from the upcoming album was released.
 In 2017 they released their ninth studio album, 'Leviathan'.

 In 2020 they released the new album Autokrator, which has been recently removed from Youtube and Spotify as a result of the immediate termination of contract by the label Danse Macabre Records caused by several pro Russia posts of the band after the Russian invasion of Ukraine.